So Why Are You So Resistant To Change

 Why is there such a resistance in the getting it right the first time?
 Fixing the problem a second and third time costs you even more money, additional wasted time and frustration coming out of the ying-yang.

-Tracometry Group of Companies is not ask you to spend millions and millions on developing a new principle of law enforcement strategy, we have already accomplished this proven solution to the problem.
+Preceptive Intelligence is not asking you to spend millions and millions on developing a new principle of law enforcement strategy, we have already accomplished this proven solution to the problem.

 We are not IBM or some sort of computer data silo that just understands numbers and data flow.
-We are a down to earth, street level company who have a majority of law enforcement individuals at the heart of the company.
-The knowledge of the crime ridden streets, from pounding the sidewalks, challenging the criminal and seeing for ourselves the illogical methods we are still using.
+We are a down to earth, a street-level company who have a majority of law enforcement individuals at the heart of the company.
+The knowledge of the crime-ridden streets, from pounding the sidewalks, challenging the criminal and seeing for ourselves the illogical methods we are still using.
 Developing our crime analytical solutions, tracking, calls for service data and next event predictability has taken twenty years.

 Twenty years ago, January 1993 Issue 14 states:

 Many American police departments feel themselves to be slowly drowning in a rising tide of serious crime and calls for service.
 Over the last decade, department workloads have risen steadily while their resources have stayed constant or often I declined.'
 Police executives generally have responded by striving to enhance the efficiency of police operations and focus police resources on only the more serious calls.

 Computer-aided dispatching and other information systems have been employed to make the most of the patrol force, and many departments no longer respond at all to nuisance calls or provide services like escorts and house checks that the public once took for granted.

 Nonetheless, police in many cities find themselves more and more pressed, a problem recently greatly exacerbated--even in smaller communities-by unprecedented increases in drugs and violence.